Émilie du Châtelet: Illusions and happiness

+The principle of contradiction essentially claims that the thing implying a contradiction is impossible.
+So, if one does not use the principle of contradiction, one will have errors including the failure to reject a contradiction-causing element.
+To get from the possible or impossible to the actual or real, the principle of sufficient reason was revised by du Châtelet from Leibniz's concept and integrated into science.
+The principle of sufficient reason suggests that every true thing has a reason for being so, and things without a reason do not exist.
+In essence, every effect has a cause, so the element in question must have a reasonable cause to be so.

+In application, du Châtelet proposed that being happy and immoral are mutually exclusive.
+According to du Châtelet, this principle is embedded within the hearts of all individuals, and even wicked individuals have an undeniable consciousness of this contradiction that is grueling.
+It suggests one cannot be living a happy life while living immorally.
+So, her suggested happiness requires illusions with a virtuous life.
+These illusions are naturally given like passions and tastes, and cannot be created.
+Du Châtelet recommended we maintain the illusions we receive and work to not dismantle the trustworthy illusions, because we cannot get them back.
+In other words, true happiness is a blending of illusions and morality.
+If one merely attempts to be moral, one will not obtain the happiness one deeply seeks.
+If one just strives for the illusions, one will not get the happiness that is genuinely desired.
+One needs to endeavor in both illusions and happiness to get the sincerest happiness.

 Other contributions

 Development of financial derivatives

-She lost the considerable sum for the time of 84,000 francs—some of it borrowed—in one evening at the table at the Court of Fontainebleau, to card cheats.
-To raise the money to pay back her debts she devised an ingenious financing arrangement similar to modern derivatives, whereby she paid tax collectors a fairly low sum for the right to their future earnings (they were allowed to keep a portion of the taxes they collected for the King), and promised to pay the court gamblers part of these future earnings.
+Du Châtelet lost the considerable sum for the time of 84,000 francs—some of it borrowed—in one evening at the table at the Court of Fontainebleau, to card cheats.
+To raise the money to pay back her debts, she devised an ingenious financing arrangement similar to modern derivatives, whereby she paid tax collectors a fairly low sum for the right to their future earnings (they were allowed to keep a portion of the taxes they collected for the King), and promised to pay the court gamblers part of these future earnings.

 Biblical scholarship

 Du Châtelet wrote a critical analysis of the entire Bible.
-A synthesis of her remarks on the book of Genesis was published in English in 1967 by Ira O. Wade of Princeton in his book Voltaire and Madame du Châtelet: An Essay on Intellectual Activity at Cirey and a book of her complete notes was published in 2011, in the original French, edited and annotated by Bertram Eugene Schwarzbach.
+A synthesis of her remarks on the Book of Genesis was published in English in 1967 by Ira O. Wade of Princeton in his book Voltaire and Madame du Châtelet: An Essay on Intellectual Activity at Cirey and a book of her complete notes was published in 2011, in the original French, edited and annotated by Bertram Eugene Schwarzbach.

-Discourse on happiness

-Du Châtelet wrote a monograph, Discours sur le bonheur, on the nature of happiness both in general and specialised to women.